colevandersWands/notes/pages/De Nepo___Web Development.md

+- (very work in progress, so far just lots of copy-pasted )
 - old stuff to rework
 	- **## Layers of Skills**
 		- Software Development is a many layered skill.
 One way to break it down is to think of these layers, from the inside out.
 Like a [Spider Web]([[Spiderweb Curriculum]]):